WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 # Getting started with the Interactivity API

-To get started with the Interactivity API, you can follow this [**Quick Start Guide**](#quick-start-guide) by taking into account the [current requirements of the Interactivity API](#requirements-of-the-interactivity-api) (especially the need for Gutenberg 16.2 or superior).
+To get started with the Interactivity API, you can follow this [**Quick Start Guide**](#quick-start-guide) by taking into account the [current requirements of the Interactivity API](#requirements-of-the-interactivity-api) (especially the need for Gutenberg 16.2 or later).

 ## Quick Start Guide